Bee-line or Meander

 Townsville to Birdsville

 Far north Queenslanders are notoriously tough.
 Cyclones, floods, drought – you name it they have seen it!
 It’s this ingrained toughness that stands them in good stead for an epic outback road trip of a lifetime.
-There are faster routes to Birdsville, but you are holidays, plenty of time to explore the rugged QLD outback areas such as Hughenden, Julia Creek and Mt Isa have to offer.
+There are faster routes to Birdsville, but you are on holidays so there is plenty of time to explore the rugged QLD outback areas such as Hughenden, Julia Creek and Mt Isa have to offer.
 At the Roadies Hub in Mt Isa you will converge with NT Roadies travelling south from Dawin and can enjoy some R&R in the “Gulf country” taking in the region’s rich mining heritage, a spot of fishing in Lake Moondarra or book guided tours and 4WD adventures.
 With batteries fully charged, Roadies will then travel directly south to the outback town of Boulia.
 The next day you will make the final part of the trek to Birdsville to experience the magic of the races and the many attractions the town and surrounds have to offer.

 City / Town